alex-kay/kubernetes-homework3/README.md

 1. First idea is to deploy a simple wordpress app.
 Read the following tutorial: [Example: Deploying WordPress and MySQL with Persistent Volumes](https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/)

+2. Deployed successfully, using same ingress from second task.
+Changed the tutorial code just a bit, changing storage class and resource requests.
+[Deployed app link](alex-wp.kubelab.spainip.es)

+3. Todo: check volumes, like uploading pictures to wordpress and checking files on the mounts.